finnerds/postgresql/README.md

      $ docker ps
      $ docker exec -it  2a5929305ca9 sh

-but replace 2a5929305ca9 with the image id you see with "$ docker os".
+but replace 2a5929305ca9 with the image id you see with "$ docker ps".